DrewWhite51/dish-list/docs/index.md

-# Pared Documentation
+# Dish List Documentation

-Welcome to the Pared recipe parser documentation!
+Welcome to the Dish List recipe parser documentation!

-## What is Pared?
+## What is Dish List?

-Pared is a lightweight web application that parses recipes from any URL and helps you build your personal recipe collection.
+Dish List is a lightweight web application that parses recipes from any URL and helps you build your personal recipe collection.
 Save recipes, search your collection, and generate grocery lists with ease.

 ## Quick Links